Tuyishimire-lab/alx-low_level_programming/0x08-recursion/README.md

 5-sqrt_recursion.c: function that returns the natural square root of a number

-7-is_palindrome.c: function that returns 1 if a string is a palindrome and 0 if not
+6.a function that returns 1 if the input integer is a prime number, otherwise return 0